Continuing Education Activity

 Pain Assessment and Documentation Tool (PADT)

-Guidelines by the CDC, the Federation of State Medical Boards, and Joint Commission stress documentation from both a quality and medicolegal perspective.
+Guidelines by the CDC, the Federation of State Medical Boards, and the Joint Commission stress documentation from both a quality and medicolegal perspective.
 The Pain Assessment and Documentation Tool (PADT) was designed to help the clinician document appropriate information.

 Screener and Opioid Assessment for Patients with Pain-Revised (SOAPP-R)